-Also today, the Division of Taxation officially begins accepting and processing electronically filed business returns on Form RI-1065, Form RI-1120C, and Form RI1120S.
+The Division of Taxation has also officially begun accepting and processing electronically filed business returns on Form RI-1065, Form RI-1120C, and Form RI-1120S.

-In addition, the Division today officially begins accepting paper filed business returns.
-The Division reminds business filers of the change in original and extended due dates which first applied last season.
+In addition, the Division has officially begun accepting paper-filed business returns.
+The Division reminds business filers of the change in original and extended due dates which first applied in the 2017 filing season.
 For example, calendar-year C corporations that formerly filed in March now file in April.
 Calendar-year partnerships that formerly filed in April now file in March.